-"be despised when arising from a rectitude of conduct, and when it is to be retained by following the same respectable path which conviction makes me esteem-that of duty, as calculated to prevent one branch of the legislature from annihilating the other two, and seizing also the executive power, to which she has no claim.
-I will, though reluctantly, go so far as to authorise a message in my name to be carried to the Duke of Portland, expressing a desire, that he and Mr. Pitt may confer on the means of forming an administration on a wide basis, as the only means of healing the divisions which stop the business of the nation.
-Should the Duke of Portland, when required by me, refuse to meet Mr. Pitt, more especially upon the strange plea he has as yet held forth" (a refusal to resign), "I must here declare, that I shall not deem it right for me ever to address myself again to him.
-The message must be drawn on paper, as must every thing in such a negociation, as far as my name is concerned."
+" My present situation is, perhaps, the most singular that ever occurred, " either in the annals of this or any other country; for the House of Lords, " by a not less majority than near two to one, have declared in my favour, " and my subjects at large, in a much more considerable proportion, are " not less decided; to combat which, Opposition have only a majority " of twenty, or at most thirty, in the House of Commons, who, I am sorry " to add, seem as yet willing to prevent the public supplies.
+Though I " certainly have never much valued popularity, yet I do not think it is to " be " be despised when arising from a rectitude of conduct, and when it is to " be retained by following the same respectable path which conviction " makes me esteem-that of duty, as calculated to prevent one branch of " the legislature from annihilating the other two, and seizing also the " executive power, to which she has no claim.
+I will, though reluctantly, " go so far as to authorise a message in my name to be carried to the Duke " of Portland, expressing a desire, that he and Mr. Pitt may confer on the " means of forming an administration on a wide basis, as the only means " of healing the divisions which stop the business of the nation.
+Should " the Duke of Portland, when required by me, refuse to meet Mr. Pitt, " more especially upon the strange plea he has as yet held forth" (a refusal to resign), " I must here declare, that I shall not deem it right for me ever " to address myself again to him.
+The message must be drawn on paper, " as must every thing in such a negociation, as far as my name is con-" cerned."

 A message was accordingly sent by Mr. Pitt to the Duke; but misunderstanding as to the terms of the message rendered all hopes of a coalition illusory.
-On the 18th February, Mr. Pitt, in reply to some questions put to him, informed the House, to the voice of his faithful Commons, and gratify those wishes with which their anxiety for the constitution inspired them.
+On the 18th February, Mr. Pitt, in reply to some questions put to him, informed the House, to to the voice of his faithful Commons, and gratify those wishes with which their anxiety for the constitution inspired them.
 Mr. Pitt declared

-"That His Majesty, after a consideration of all the circumstances of the country, had not thought proper to dismiss his Ministers, and that his Ministers had not resigned."
+" That His Majesty, after a consideration of all the circumstances of the " country, had not thought proper to dismiss his Ministers, and that his " Ministers had not resigned."

-A warm debate ensued, in which it was remarked, that the only course would be to refuse the supplies; and it was proposed to defer the ordnance estimates by the question of adjournment, which was carried by 208 to 196.
+A warm debate ensued, in which it was remarked, that the only course would be to refuse the supplies ; and it was proposed to defer the ordnance estimates by the question of adjournment, which was carried by 208 to 196.
 On the following day, Mr. Powys, who had voted with Mr. Fox, stated that he was ready to vote the supply, relying with the utmost confidence that His Majesty would attend

-"That he would not enter into any compromise; he would not stipulate any condition for the passing of the supply.
+"That he would not enter into any compromise; he would not stipulate "any condition for the passing of the supply.
 When any proposition should be submitted to the House, it would be for the House to dispose of it as they should think proper; but he would never compromise upon the subject."

 The ordnance supplies appear to have gone on in the usual course.
 On the 20th of February, a resolution was moved by Mr. Powys for an address to His Majesty, having for its object the removal of Ministers.
 On this occasion Mr. Pitt, in reply to Mr. Fox, who had reprobated the numerous addresses presented to the King in support of Ministers, observed,